-Step 1 - Assess whether substantial doubt is raised
+3. Step 1: Assess whether substantial doubt is raised

-New item added in this edition: \\
+New item added in this edition: Item significantly updated in this edition: #

-- 3.1.10 What are 'known' and 'reasonably knowable' conditions and events? - 3.1.20 When are management's plans relevant in Step 1?
+3.1.10 What are 'known' and 'reasona ibly knowable' conditions and events?

+- 3.1.20 When are management's plans relevant in Step 1? # - 3.1.30 Does management's intent to wind down operations within one year raise substantial doubt?